TRULEVR/The_Lost_ScreamJam2020/README.md

-A Godot point and click adventure, for the Beginner Circle Jam #3, October 2020.
+A Godot project for the Scream Jam, October 2020.

-Some game play description will be added soon, and a basic overview of the project.